 The cost of gas per liter is around 700 colones.
 So 3.78 liters in a gallon equals to 2,646 colones which is a little over $5 a gallon!

-They don’t do self service at gas stations so when you pull up, tell the attendant you want llena de regular por favor (or diesel depending on the car).
+They don’t do self service at gas stations so when you pull up, tell the attendant you want lleno de regular por favor (or diesel depending on the car).
+You can read our full guide to getting gas in Costa Rica.

 Don’t forget to check out Yeison’s in depth guide for what it’s really like to drive in Costa Rica, especially the city.